June 10, 2020

 It happens more than you know

-According to the National Fire Protection Agency (NFPA), an average of 900 home fires per year are started when oily rags catch fire; Also, an average of 1,700 home fires are caused by instances of spontaneous combustion or chemical reactions.
+According to the National Fire Protection Association (NFPA), an average of 900 home fires per year are started when oily rags catch fire; Also, an average of 1,700 home fires are caused by instances of spontaneous combustion or chemical reactions.

 The steps to prevent fires from oil-soaked rags

 If you remember anything from reading this article, let it be these three words: dry, dunk, dispose.
 Any time you’ve finished with a rag that was used to apply or clean up chemicals or oils, use the dry, dunk, dispose method to discard of them safely.
 Having a UL safety certified, oily waste container on hand also reduces the fire hazard.

 Lay the rags out individually on the driveway, garage floor or sidewalk or hang them out to dry.
 Provide at least a half of a foot of space between each one.
 If you’re indoors, make sure there’s proper ventilation.
 Let the oils dry out.
 This helps the heat and energy release into the air.